General News

 In its 26th year, the YANA Big Love Benefit, will host a fabulous crowd of supporters, who come for the food, friends, fun, and most importantly to be part of the giving that surrounds YANA in the Comox Valley.

-Dinner by Tria Fine Catering and a silent auction are followed by a much anticipated photo Auction 2015presentation by McKinnon Photography, featuring a YANA family.
+Dinner by Tria Fine Catering and a silent auction are followed by a much anticipated photo presentation by McKinnon Photography, featuring a YANA family.
 A raffle for West Jet tickets and an exciting live auction add to the fun as do some other surprise additions to this year’s gala.
 As the organization’s largest annual fundraiser the event plays an important role in funding YANA’s programs.

 Holding the event is a huge undertaking admits YANA Executive Director, Marcie Dumais, “This special night is possible only through the amazing efforts of our volunteers and the generosity of our community, which is at the heart of who we are and what we are able to accomplish.”